Culby/smart-scheduling-links/specification.md

 ## Sequence Diagram
 <img src="https://raw.githubusercontent.com/Culby/smart-scheduling-links/ac_edits/SchedulingDirectorySequenceLinks.drawio.png" alt="Scheduling Directory Sequence Links" width="600">
+ -- The EHR or booking portal will provide the data via the bulk publish to allow for NDJSON files for consumption for the directory of slots.
+The directory of slots will then consume the NDJSON to make available to the client application.
+The directory will presnt slots to client discovery app to allow for the selection of available slots from multiple booking portals.
+The slots will then available for presenation to client scheduling applications.
+The patient will leverage the deep link to book directly back into the EHR or booking portal.
+This light and easily approach allows for simple rendering of availabilty of many appointment types.

 ## Quick Start Guide

 A _Slot Publisher_ hosts not only appointment slots, but also Locations, PractitionerRoles, and Schedules associated with these slots: